nknishio/PennAir-Software-Challenge/README.md

 | Hue | ~60° | ~60° — **identical** |
 | Local intensity variation | 13.0 | **0.0** |

-> **Interview note.** The whole design follows from choosing a discriminator that doesn't
-> collide with the thing you're looking for. color collides here; texture does not.

 ---

 ## Part 1 — Static image